 Mar 25 - Mar 28, 2013

 New Orleans, LA, USA

 Hydrographic Society of America

 Wilson, Matt; Beaudoin, Jonathan; and Smyth, Steve, "Water-Column Variability Assessment for Underway Profilers to Improve Efficiency and Accuracy of Multibeam Surveys" (2013).
-Center for Coastal and Ocean Mapping.
+US Hydrographic Conference.
 852.